SalmaYasserMoselhi/Mapty-App/README.md

 ## Usage

 - Add your workout by clicking on the map to set your location.
-- Fill in the workout form with the required information such as distance, duration, and type of workout (running or cycling).
+- Fill in the workout form with the required information such as distance, duration, type of workout (running or cycling), cadence for running and elevation gain for cycling.
-- Click "Save" to store your workout.
+- Click "Enter" to store your workout.
 - Your workouts will be displayed on the map and stored in the browser's local storage.
-- You can also edit or delete existing workouts by selecting them from the list.
+- You can also delete all workouts from the list and local storage using "Delete All Workouts" button.

 ## Technologies